guidantas21/lazy-tsp-instances/README.md

 python3 main.py ./tsplib95-instances ./simplified-instances --min-dim 50 --max-dim 500 --override -j 8
 ```

-This command processes all instances in `./tsplib95-instances` with dimensions between 50 and 500 (inclusive), using 8 parallel processes, and writes the simplified files to `./simplified-instances`, overwriting any existing files there.
+This command processes all instances in `./tsplib95-instances` with dimensions between 50 and 500 (inclusive), using 8 parallel processes, and writes the simplified instances to `./simplified-instances`, overwriting existing files if necessary.